-- 3 Image: Second Seco - 4 ◀● Listen again and answer the questions. - 1 Is the information provided in the audioscript fact or the speaker's opinion?
+- 3 Listen to a radio programme about life on Earth.
+Which three things make up life on Earth? - 4 () Listen again and answer the questions. - 1 Is the information provided in the audioscript fact or the speaker's opinion?
 Explain. - 2 What is the main idea of the listening passage? - 3 How does the speaker describe planet Earth in his speech? - 4 What is the importance of plants on Earth? - 5 According to the speaker, life on Earth exists because there is water.
 Give two ways of conserving water on Earth.

 Listen to the words in the box.
 Notice the sound of the r at the end of the words.
-Repeat them.

-spider discover equator their bear caterpillar
+Repeat them. spider discover equator their bear caterpillar insects extinct plants surface oxygen logging species